-DEFINE OBJECTIVES AND SCOPE Focus on STI POLICY Focus on SECTORAL POLICY Focus on SOCIAL, ECONOMIC AND ENVIRONMENTAL CHALLENGES ASSESS CURRENT SITUATION STI POLICY REVIEW(OECD)GO-SPIN (UNESCO)PERs in STI (WB) SIIG (UNIDO) SMART SPECIALISATION(EC)STIP (UNCTAD)TIP (TIPC) DEVELOP VISION, GOALS AND TARGETS SMART SPECIALISATION (EC)STIP (UNCTAD)TIP (TIPC) DIALOGUE AND CONSULTATION WITH STAKEHOLDERS ■ STI POLICY REVIEWS (OECD) ■ GO-SPIN (UNESCO) SIIG (UNIDO) SMART SPECIALISATION (EC)STIP (UNCTAD)TIP (TIPC) ASSESS ALTERNATIVE PATHWAYS SIIG (UNIDO) ■ STIP (UNCTAD) DEVELOP DETAILED STI FOR SDGS ROADMAPS DOCUMENT SMART SPECIALISATION (EC)STIP (UNCTAD)TIP (TIPC) MONITOR, EVALUATE AND UPDATE PLAN ■ GO-SPIN (UNESCO) ■ PERs in STI (WB) SIIG (UNIDO) SMART SPECIALISATION (EC)STIP (UNCTAD)TIP (TIPC)
+Methodological steps DEFINE OBJECTIVES AND SCOPE Focus on STI policy Focus on sectorial policy Focus on social, economic and environmental challenges ASSESS CURRENT SITUATION • STI POLICY REVIEWS (OECD) • GO-SPIN (UNESCO) • PERs in STI (WB) SIIG (UNIDO) • SMART SPECIALISATION (EC) • STIP (UNCTAD) • TIP (TIPC) DEVELOP VISION, GOALS AND TARGETS • SMART SPECIALISATION (EC) • STIP (UNCTAD) • TIP (TIPC) DIALOGUE AND CONSULTATION WITH STAKEHOLDERS • STI POLICY REVIEWS (OECD) • GO-SPIN (UNESCO) SIIG (UNIDO) • SMART SPECIALISATION (EC) • STIP (UNCTAD) • TIP (TIPC) ASSESS ALTERNATIVE PATHWAYS SIIG (UNIDO) • STIP (UNCTAD)

+DEVELOP DETAILED STI FOR SDG ROADMAP DOCUMENT • SMART SPECIALISATION (EC) • STIP (UNCTAD) • TIP (TIPC) MONITOR EVALUATE AND UPDATE PLAN • GO-SPIN (UNESCO) • PERs in STI (WB) SIIG (UNIDO) • SMART SPECIALISATION (EC) • STIP (UNCTAD) • TIP (TIPC)

-Table of CONTENTS
+Table of contents

-- Executive summary - 1.
-The context of STI roadmaps: from technology roadmaps to STI roadmaps for the SDGs - 12 1.1 What are technology roadmaps? - 1.2 Beyond technology roadmapping: Using roadmaps to support science, technology and innovation policy addressing societal challenges - 18 1.3 STI roadmaps and the challenges of sustainability transitions - 2.
-Overview of methodologies to support STI for SDGs Roadmaps - 2.1 STI for SDGs Roadmaps approach proposed in the UN Guidebook for STI for SDGs Roadmaps - 2.2 Existing methodologies - 29 2.2.1 SMART SPECIALISATION EUROPEAN COMMISSION (EC) - 2.2.2 STI POLICY REVIEWS ORGANISATION FOR ECONOMIC CO-OPERATION AND DEVELOPMENT (OECD) - 36 2.2.3.
-SCIENCE, TECHNOLOGY AND INNOVATION POLICY REVIEW FRAMEWORK (STIP) UNITED NATIONS CONFERENCE ON TRADE AND DEVELOPMENT (UNCTAD) - 40 2.2.4.
-GLOBAL OBSERVATORY OF STI POLICY INSTRUMENTS (GO-SPIN) UNITED NATIONS EDUCATIONAL SCIENTIFIC AND CULTURAL ORGANIZATION (UNESCO)

-44 2.2.5.
-STRATEGIC INDUSTRIAL INTELLIGENCE AND GOVERNANCE (SIIG) UNITED NATIONS INDUSTRIAL DEVELOPMENT ORGANIZATION (UNIDO) 47 2.2.6.
-TRANSFORMATIVE INNOVATION POLICY (TIP) - TRANSFORMATIVE INNOVATION POLICY CONSORTIUM (TIPC) 51 2.2.7.
-PUBLIC EXPENDITURE REVIEWS IN SCIENCE, TECHNOLOGY AND INNOVATION - WORLD BANK 57 2.2.8.
-OTHER METHODOLOGIES

-- 60 3.
-Conclusions and main insights for policy makers - References 65
+Executive Summary 3 1.
+The context of STI roadmaps: from technology roadmaps to STI roadmaps for the SDGs s.8 1.1.
+What are technology roadmaps?
+8 1.2.
+Beyond technology roadmapping: Using roadmaps to support science, technology and innovation policy addressing societal challenges 1.3.
+STI roadmaps and the challenges of sustainability transitions .12 2.
+Overview of methodologies to support STI for SDGs Roadmaps .14 2.1.
+STI for SDGs Roadmap approach proposed in the UN Guidebook for STI for SDGs Roadmaps 21 2.2.
+Existing methodologies .23 2.2.1.
+SMART SPECIALISATION - EUROPEAN COMMISSION (EC) .23 2.2.2.
+STI POLICY REVIEWS - ORGANISATION FOR ECONOMIC COOPERATION AND DEVELOPMENT (OECD) .23 2.2.3.
+SCIENCE, TECHNOLOGY AND INNOVATION POLICY REVIEW FRAMEWORK (STIP) - UNITED NATIONS CONFERENCE ON TRADE AND DEVELOPMENT (UNCTAD) .31 2.2.4.
+GLOBAL OBSERVATORY OF STI POLICY INSTRUMENTS (GO-SPIN) - UNITED NATIONS EDUCATIONAL SCIENTIFIC AND CULTURAL ORGANISATIO (UNESCO) 2.2.5.
+STRATEGIC INDUSTRIAL INTELLIGENCE AND GOVERNANCE (SIIG) - UNITED NATIONS INDUSTRIAL DEVELOPMENT ORGANISATION (UNIDO) 2.2.6.
+TRANSFORMATIVE INNOVATION POLICY (TIP) - TRANSFORMATIVE INNOVATION POLICY CONSORTIUM (TIPC) 45 2.2.7.
+PUBLIC EXPENDITURE REVIEWS IN SCIENCE, TECHNOLOGY, AND INNOVATION - WORLD BANK .50 2.2.8.
+OTHER METHODOLOGIES 55 3.
+Conclusions and main insights for policymakers .59 References 62

-1. The context of STI roadmaps: from technology roadmaps to STI for SDGs Roadmaps
+1. The context of STI roadmaps: from technology roadmaps to STI for SDGs roadmaps

-1.1 What are technology roadmaps?
+1.1.
+What are technology roadmaps?

 Roadmapping is an essential technique for the management and strategic planning of technology and innovation.
-Phaal et al. (2004, p.
-9) defines roadmapping as 'a powerful technique for supporting technology management and planning, especially for exploring and communicating the dynamic linkages between technological resources, organizational objectives and the changing environment'.
-Technology roadmapping (TRM) helps organisations to explore, anticipate, plan and communicate the development of technologies, products and markets.
+Phaal et al (2004: 9) defines roadmapping as 'a powerful technique for supporting technology management and planning, especially for exploring and communicating the dynamic linkages between technological resources, organizational objectives and the changing environment'.
+Technology roadmapping (TRM) helps organisations to explore, anticipate, plan and communicate about the development of technologies, products and markets.
 It is also used to support efficiency improvements, technical risk management and planning.

-TRM addresses fundamental strategic questions such as: where are we now?
+TRM addresses fundamental strategic questions such as: Where are we now?
 Where do we want to go?
 How to get there?
-(Phaal and Muller, 2009).

-The distinctive feature of the approach is 'the use of a time-based structured (and often graphical) framework to develop, represent and communicate strategic plans, in terms of the co-evolution and development of technology, products and markets' over time (ibid: 10).
-The latter are often the layers of the roadmap (see Figure 1).
+(Phaal and Muller 2009).
+The distinctive feature of the approach is 'the use of a time-based structured (and often graphical) framework to develop, represent and communicate strategic plans, in terms of the coevolution and development of technology, products and markets' over time (ibid: 10).
+The latter are often the layers of the roadmap (see Figure 1 below).